Compare BPO firms, contingency auditors, CPA delivery, and white-label CAM audit software for partner firms serving commercial real estate clients.

 The practical constraint is expertise depth.
 A general lease administrator can often catch obvious errors, such as a management fee rate that exceeds the lease cap or a charge explicitly excluded by the lease.
 The structural errors, including gross-up applied to fixed-cost expenses, a pro-rata denominator that silently changed between years, and a CAM cap formula that uses the wrong compounding method, require specialized knowledge that most in-house teams do not maintain.

 In-house labor costs $50 to $80 per hour at a fully loaded rate for an experienced lease administrator.
 A thorough single-location review takes 8 to 20 hours.
 That puts the all-in cost at $400 to $1,600 per audit, before any back-and-forth with the landlord for supporting documentation.
-For a 20-location portfolio, that is $8,000 to $32,000 in annual labor to do what CAMAudit does for $980 in software fees.
+For a 20-location client portfolio, that is $8,000 to $32,000 in annual labor before the partner firm considers QA, branded reporting, and dispute-letter support.

 For a complete side-by-side comparison of all four audit approaches, including time, cost, and best-fit scenarios by portfolio size, see the in-house vs. outsourced vs. software CAM audit guide.